YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 `-m` means use specified manifest file

-after this command, all sub repository defined in `default.xml` will be downloaded to our work space,the file structure shown as below
+after this command, all or specifed sub repository defined in `default.xml` will be downloaded to our work space,the file structure shown as below.

+note that when specify project name, `repo sync <project>`
+* if this project has never been synced before, its equal to `git clone`, all branches in remote repository will be copied to local project directory
+* if this project has been synced before, then its equal to `git remote update; git rebase origin/<branch>`, where `branch` is the currently checked-out branch in the local project directory.
+  - if the local branch isn't tracking a remote branch, then no synchronization occurs for the project
+  - if the git rebase operation result in merge conflicts, use normal git command, such as git rebase --continue, to resolve the conflicts

 ```git
 $ ls -al
 total 12